xfonelabs/system-image-server/README.rst

  System Image Server
 =====================

 system-image-server is the server-side component of Image-Based Upgrades of Ubuntu Touch.
-When used with [the system-image client](https://github.com/ubports/system-image), it provides a way for an operating system to be distributed through immutable system images.
-See [ImageBasedUpgrades on the Ubuntu Wiki](https://wiki.ubuntu.com/ImageBasedUpgrades/) to learn more.
+When used with `the system-image client <https://github.com/ubports/system-image>`_, it provides a way for an operating system to be distributed through immutable system images.
+See `ImageBasedUpgrades on the Ubuntu Wiki <https://wiki.ubuntu.com/ImageBasedUpgrades/>`_ to learn more.

 Run time dependencies
 =====================

-`apt-get install` these:
+``apt-get install`` these:

 - xz-utils
 - python3, python3-gpg
 - e2fsprogs
 - android-sdk-libsparse-utils
 - abootimg

 Running the test suite